Eilidh Watt

 Eilidh MacAskill Watt (22 January 1908 – 25 August 1996) was a Gaelic broadcaster, teacher, and writer from the Isle of Skye.
-She was a campaigner for equality and women's rights, and "almost certainly the most prolific of all the writers of short fiction in Gaelic."
+She was a campaigner for equality and women's rights, and "almost certainly the most prolific of all the writers of short fiction in Gaelic".

 Early life and education

 Eilidh (Helen) MacAskill was born in Skinidin on the Isle of Skye on 22 January 1908.
 Her mother was Chirsty MacLean, and her father was the local blacksmith, Malcolm MacAskill.
 She attended Portree High School and graduated from Glasgow University.

 Career

 Watt worked as a school teacher, teaching English in Tarbert, Harris, and Portree before marrying Robert Watt and relocating to his native Dunfermline.
 Upon her marriage, she was required to retire from teaching, but was brought back into service as a teacher during the Second World War, rising to the position of Deputy Head of Moss-side Secondary School in Cowdenbeath.
-She became a campaigner for equality with both the EIS and the newly formed Commonwealth Party.
+She became a campaigner for equality with both the Educational Institute of Scotland and the newly formed Commonwealth Party.